-Several tragedies have occurred in residential and commercial spaces alike due to short-circuits that resulted in fires.
+Several tragedies have occurred in residential and commercial spaces due to short circuits resulting in fires.

-Hence, despite taking safety measures, it may not be the best thing to trust only the current and voltage readings, as abnormalities can creep in at any time.
+Hence, despite taking safety measures, it may not be best to trust only the current and voltage readings, as abnormalities can creep in at any time.
 And this is where circuit breakers play a crucial role.
-Once you’ve installed them, it controls the sudden rise of current and voltage and can help prevent accidents.
+Once installed, it controls the sudden current and voltage rise and can help prevent accidents.

-That’s why circuit breakers are considered the heart of an electrical system, and they can be of different types.
-For example, circuit breakers installed in houses are different from those in industries.
+That’s why circuit breakers are considered the heart of an electrical system and can be of different types.
+For example, circuit breakers installed in houses differ from those in industries.

-So, we will walk you through the different types of circuit breakers and how they function.
+So, we will walk you through the different circuit breaker types and how they function.

 Circuit breakers are mechanical switching devices that dictate the current flow in a circuit under normal or abnormal conditions.

 So, what do normal and abnormal circuit conditions refer to?
 The connection of the appliances (loads) offers resistance to the charge flow to work smoothly and complete the entire circuit.
-If these appliances work this way, then charge flow will be smooth, and there won’t be an overvoltage or current issue.
+If these appliances work this way, charge flow will be smooth, and there won’t be an overvoltage, high voltage circuit breakers, or current issue.

 However, sometimes too much charge flows into the wires, generating heat and leading to a fire.
 And circuit breakers act to cut off the entire circuit and prevent the charge from flowing any further in the circuit.